JeetNarayanChakraborty/JeetNarayanChakraborty/README.md

 ---

-## 🚀 Projects I'm Proud Of

-- **PVault**: A secure password management app built with Spring Boot, Hibernate, and MySQL, featuring advanced password analysis using AI and the "Have I Been Pwned" API to check strength and data breach status.

----

 # 📫 Let's Connect!
 Feel free to connect with me for collaborations or discussions on Java, backend development, and system design!